OmkarAmrute1745/OmkarAmrute1745/README.md

 # Hello, I'm Omkar Amrute! 👋

-I'm a passionate computer science student currently pursuing my MSc in Computer Application at MIT Pune.
-I enjoy exploring various areas of computer science, from programming languages to software development methodologies.
+I am a passionate computer science graduate with an MSc in Computer Application from MIT Pune.
+I enjoy exploring various areas of computer science, ranging from programming languages to software development methodologies.
+I have hands-on experience in full-stack development, automation, and working with modern web frameworks.

 ## About Me